JS-RML/Advanced-high-speed-scooping/README.md

 odrv3 = odrive.find_any(serial_number=SN_R1)
 ```

 (3) Create 'Actuator' objects and match the 'Actuator' objects with the 'odrive' objects.
-The second argument of 'Actuator' is the motor offset.(refer to 'Calibrate Zero Position' of [gripper repo](https://github.com/JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips/tree/main))
+The second argument of 'Actuator' is the motor offset.(refer to 'Calibrate Zero Position' of [gripper repo](https://github.com/JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips/tree/main)).
+You don't need to change the third and fourth arguments.
 ```python
 LF0 = Actuator(odrv0, 0.966, 1, 45) # left finger
 LF1 = Actuator(odrv1, 0.955, 1, 45)